 The aim of this chapter was to establish a novel technique and data analysis pipeline for the first time in the group.
 As such, an exhaustive evaluation of all possible methods was beyond scope of the project.
 Instead, to select appropriate methods for clinical studies, where sample availability and quality may be

-severely limiting, a number of alternative protocols, metrics and algorithms described in early ATAC experiments were evaluated to some extent.
-This enabled to establish a pipeline to be implemented in ?? and ?? for investigation of psoriasis and PsA chromatin landscape.
+severely limiting, a number of alternative protocols, metrics and algorithms described in early ATAC experiments were evaluated in pilot experiments.
+This enabled the establishment of a pipeline to be implemented in ?? and ?? for investigation of psoriasis and PsA chromatin landscape.

 ATAC: technical aspects and pipeline establishment